openSUSE/news-o-o/_posts/2011-01-01-opensuse-weekly-news-issue-156-is-out.markdown

 <blockquote>**[Packman: yamdi 1.7-0.pm](http://packman.links2linux.org/package/yamdi)**
 >
-> â€œyamdi stands for Yet Another MetaData Injector and is a metadata injector
+> “yamdi stands for Yet Another MetaData Injector and is a metadata injector
       for FLV files.
 It adds the onMetaData event to your FLV files.
-It uses little memory, is fast, and can handle big files (over 1 GB).â€
+It uses little memory, is fast, and can handle big files (over 1 GB).”
 >
 > </blockquote>

 <blockquote>**[Packman: pogo 0.3.1-0.pm](http://packman.links2linux.org/package/pogo)**
 >
-> â€œPogo is probably the simplest and fastest audio player for Linux.
+> “Pogo is probably the simplest and fastest audio player for Linux.
 Its
       elementary-inspired design uses the screen-space very efficiently.
 Pogo is especially well-suited for people who organize their music by albums on the hard drive.
-The main interface components are a directory tree and a playlist that groups albums in an innovative way.â€
+The main interface components are a directory tree and a playlist that groups albums in an innovative way.”
 >
 > </blockquote>

 <blockquote>**[Packman: mupen64plus 1.99.4-2.pm](http://packman.links2linux.de/package/mupen64plus)**
 >
-> â€œ[Mupen64Plus](http://code.google.com/p/mupen64plus/) is a plugin-based N64 emulator which is capable of accurately
+> “[Mupen64Plus](http://code.google.com/p/mupen64plus/) is a plugin-based N64 emulator which is capable of accurately
       playing many games.
 It includes four MIPS R4300 CPU emulators, with dynamic recompilers for 32-bit x86 and 64-bit amd64 systems.
-It supports plugins for audio, graphical rendering (RDP), the signal co-processor (RSP), and input.â€
+It supports plugins for audio, graphical rendering (RDP), the signal co-processor (RSP), and input.”
 >
 > </blockquote>